Running on Empty (album): History

-In addition to tracks recorded on-stage during concerts, it also contains songs recorded in hotel rooms, on the tour bus, and backstage.
+In addition to tracks recorded on-stage during concerts, it contains songs recorded in hotel rooms, on the tour bus, and backstage.
 It is unusual among live albums in that none of the tracks had ever appeared on a previous studio album.
 Browne was the sole writer on only two songs, co-writing four others and covering another four.
 The theme of the album was life on the road.
 In a Rolling Stone interview about the tour during which the album was recorded, Browne expressed pleasure at finally being able to afford the session musicians he wanted to go out on the road with him.

 The album was certified as a Gold record in 1977 and Platinum in 1978 by the RIAA.
-It reached Multi-platinum in 1997 and 2001.
+It reached multi-platinum in 1997 and 2001.
 It reached 7× platinum and is Browne's best-selling album to date.
 In popular culture, the album cover can be seen framed and hanging on the wall next to the front door in the apartment on the set of Mork & Mindy.